yaredwb/PMT/index.md

 ## Phase Transitions

 The physical processes in a porous medium sometimes involve the transition of one phase into another such as phase change from liquid to vapor, liquid to solid or solid to liquid.
-These types of phase changes are referred to as first-order transitions, see [@de1999phase], whereas other transitions such as from a super fluid to ordinary fluid (e.g. helium) are called second-order transitions.
+These types of phase changes are referred to as first-order transitions, see de Boer and Bluhm (1999)[^20], whereas other transitions such as from a super fluid to ordinary fluid (e.g. helium) are called second-order transitions.
 The discussion here focuses on first-order transitions.
 We take a closer look here at the effect of phase transitions in a porous medium.

-The balance equations in Section \[sec:conservationlaws\] are presented in a general form such that the effect of phase transition(s) on the conserved quantities can be considered.
+The balance equations in the [conservation laws](#conservation-laws) section are presented in a general form such that the effect of phase transition(s) on the conserved quantities can be considered.
 Consider a two-phase porous medium where phase transition from one phase to another occurs, e.g. freezing/melting.
 The exchange of quantities during phase change remains constrained.
 For instance, the mass balance equations for the individual constituents, according to , are given by

 $$
 \begin{aligned}